vuejs/docs/src/api/options-data.md

 - **Details:**

   A list/hash of custom events that can be emitted from the component.
-It has an Array-based simple syntax and an alternative Object-based syntax that allows to configure an event validation.
+It has an array-based simple syntax and an alternative Object-based syntax that allows to configure an event validation.

   In Object-based syntax, the value of each property can either be `null` or a validator function.
 The validation function will receive the additional arguments passed to the `$emit` call.
 For example, if `this.$emit('foo', 1)` is called, the corresponding validator for `foo` will receive the argument `1`.
 The validator function should return a boolean to indicate whether the event arguments are valid.